Capricair/next-cache/README.md

 # next-cache

 This is a server side rendering cache service
-It is suitable for distributed and Load balancing application
+It is suitable for clustering and distributed application

 ## environment
 node 10.15.3